KaiserWerk/Confer-Server/README.md

 A ``PUT`` request containing a `requestedFile struct` (containing both file name and new file content) will save the supplied content to file, effectively overwriting its existing content.

+Could be the base for some malicious software :)